 Research faculty working in this area include: Joseph Bryant, Robert Brym, Fedor Dokshin, Emine Fidan Elcioglu, Luisa Farah Schwartzman, Ethan Fosse, John Hannigan, Steve Hoffman, Ping-Chun Hsiung, Josée Johnston, Anna Korteweg, Patricia Landolt, Yoonkyoung Lee, Ron Levi, Sida Liu, Paula Maurutto, Ito Peng, David Pettinicchio, Kristin Plys, Zach Richer, Erik Schneiderhan, Judith Taylor, Jack Veugelers

 Social inequalities come in many forms and derive from structural and individual factors.
 Researchers in this area study the impact of income disparity, patterns of inequality and status in the workplace, and the intersection of economics and social systems.

-Sociological theory seeks to develop understanding of social phenomena.
+Sociological theory seeks to develop an understanding of social phenomena.
 It builds on the works of theorists who have been observing and analyzing the social world since the nineteenth century.

-Other Areas of Specialization
+Other Areas of Expertise

-In addition to these core areas, we also have a number of faculty working on: Environmental Sociology, Family, Life Course and Aging, Social Policy and Urban Sociology.
+In addition to these core areas, we also have a number of faculty working on: Environmental Sociology, Family, Life Course and Aging, Social Policy, and Urban Sociology.